-This circuit will be affected by some TV or VCR remote controls depending on their operating frequency and might not be suitable for layouts where infrared controlled throttles are being used.
+This circuit may be affected by some TV or VCR remote controls depending on their operating frequency and might not be suitable for layouts where infrared controlled throttles are being used.
 On the other hand, a TV remote might be used to see if a particular receiver is working.

 Infrared light is not visible to the naked eye, however, a digital camera can be used to view the IR light if it does not have an IR blocking filter on the lens.

 The image may not be very bright but close-up or in a darkened area the light should be visible on the camera's display screen.

 The TSOP4830 infrared receiver requires a 30KHz carrier frequency from oscillator IC 1B.
 There are two methods that can be used with the detector circuitboards to set this frequency.

 METHOD - A uses five fixed resistors to set the 30KHz frequency of IC 1B.